Runtime Lifecycle

 | Distributed Erlang | Networked runtime (future) |

-| Process registry | Module registry |
+| Process registry | Internal registry (ModuleRegistry) |

 What we design for now:

-- Events carry module origin metadata
+- Events carry source origin metadata

 What we explicitly defer: